 Until it is plowed, the W & OD Bike Trail is a popular option for cross-country skiing.
 The stretch between Hunter Mill Road and downtown Vienna is relatively flat and doesn’t have any road crossings until you reach town.
 In DC and on the Maryland side of the Potomac, the C & O Canal towpath provides a level, car-free stretch of trail.

-Sledding and Snowballs
+Favorite Spots for Sledding and Snowballs

 If your neighborhood doesn’t include a good hill, here are some popular Northern Virginia sledding spots to try: